-- Evaluate the magnitude, size, and dimensions of Indian economy and to study effect of privatization and liberalization on Indian economy. - Evaluate the role of population as an economic resource. - Explain the role and contribution of agriculture in economic development of India. - Analyze contribution of industrial and services sector in Indian economy. - Evaluate the recent trends in economic planning of India as well as role and functions of central bank and commercial banks.
+- 1. Evaluate the magnitude, size, and dimensions of Indian economy and to study effect of privatization and liberalization on Indian economy; - 2.
+Evaluate the role of population as an economic resource; - 3.
+Explain the role and contribution of agriculture in economic development of India; - 4.
+Analyse contribution of industrial and service sector in Indian economy; - 5.
+Evaluate the recent trends in economic planning of India as well as role and functions of central bank and commercial banks.

-UNIT I: Basic Issues and Features of Indian Economy:
+UNIT - I - Basic Issues and Features of Indian Economy:

-- Basic Issues: Concept and Measures of Development and Underdevelopment Human Development Composition of national income and occupational structure. - Indian Economy: Major features and problems.
-Role of public and private sector in Indian Economy Functions and problem of public sector dis-investment Privatization its importance in Indian Economy.
-Globalization, Liberalization, and its impact on Indian Economy.
+a) Basic Issues: Concept and Measures of Development and Underdevelopment- Human Development- Composition of national income and occupational structure.

+b) Indian Economy: Major features and problems.
+Role of public and private sector in Indian Economy- Functions and problems of public sector- dis-investment- Privatization -its importance in Indian Economy.
+Globalization, Liberalization, and its impact on Indian Economy c) Monetary and Fiscal policies with their implications on economy

-UNIT II: Policy Regimes:
+UNIT - II - Policy Regimes:

-- The Evolution of planning and import substituting industrialization. - Economic Reforms since 1991. - Monetary and Fiscal policies with their implications on economy.
+- a) The Evolution of planning and import substituting industrialization. - b) Economic Reforms since 1991.

-UNIT III: Growth, Development and Structural Change:
+UNIT - III - Growth, Development and Structural Change

-• The experience of Growth, Development and Structural Change in different phases of growth and policy regimes across sectors and regions.
+a) The experience of Growth, Development and Structural Change in different phases of growth and policy regimes across sectors and regions.

-- The Institutional Framework: Patterns of assets ownership in agriculture and industry Policy for restructuring agrarian relations and for regulating concentration of economic power Changes in policy perspectives on the role of institutional framework after 1991. - Growth and Distribution Unemployment and Poverty Human Development -Environmental Concerns. - Demographic Constraints: Interaction between population change and economic development.
+b) The Institutional Framework: Patterns of assets ownership in agriculture and industry-Policy for restructuring agrarian relations and for regulating concentration of economic powerc) Changes in policy perspectives on the role of institutional framework after1991.

+d) Growth and Distribution- Unemployment and Poverty- Human Development-Environmental Concerns.

+e) Demographic Constraints: Interaction between population change and economic development.

-UNIT IV: Sectoral Trends and Issues:
+UNIT - IV - Sectoral Trends and Issues

-- Agriculture Sector: Agrarian growth and performance in different phases of policy regimes i.e. pre-green revolution and the two phases of green revolution Factors influencing productivity and growth the role of technology and institutions price policy, the public distribution system and food security. - Industry and Services Sector: Phases of Industrialization the rate and pattern of industrial growth across alternative policy regimes Public sector its role, performance and reforms the small scale sector Role of Foreign capital. - Financial Sector: Structure, Performance and Reforms.
-Foreign Trade and Balance of Payments: Structural Changes and Performance of India's Foreign Trade and Balance of Payments - Trade Policy Debate - Export policies and performance - Macro-Economic Stabilization and Structural Adjustment - India and the WTO, Role of FDI, Capital account convertibility.
+a) Agriculture Sector: Agrarian growth and performance in different phases of policy regimes i.e. pre green revolution and the two phases of green revolution- Factors influencing productivity and growth- the role of technology and institutions- price policy, the public distribution system and food security.

+b) Industry and Services Sector: Phases of Industrialisation - the rate and pattern of industrial growth across alternative policy regimes- Public sector - its role, performance and reforms- the small scale sector- Role of Foreign capital.

+c) Financial Sector: Structure, Performance and Reforms.
+Foreign Trade and Balance of Payments: Structural Changes and Performance of India's Foreign Trade and Balance of Payments-Trade Policy Debate- Export policies and performance- Macro-Economic Stabilisation and Structural Adjustment- India and the WTO, Role of FDI, Capital account convertibility a) Inflation, Unemployment and Labour Market: Inflation: Causes of rising and falling inflation, inflation and interest rates, social costs of inflation- Unemployment - natural rate of unemployment, frictional and wait unemployment.
+Labour market and its interaction with production system-Phillips curve, the trade-off between inflation and unemployment, sacrifice ratio, role of expectations adaptive and rational.

-UNIT V:
+UNIT - V: